Khayal94/Procurement-Executive-Dashboard/README.md

 # 🚀 Project Overview

-The Procurement Executive Dashboard is a portfolio project designed to simulate a real-world procurement analytics environment.
+The Procurement Executive Dashboard is an end-to-end Business Intelligence project that simulates a real-world procurement analytics environment.

-The project demonstrates the complete Business Intelligence workflow—from synthetic data generation to executive-level reporting—using modern data analytics technologies.
+The project demonstrates the complete analytics workflow—from synthetic data generation in Python to SQL Server database design and interactive Power BI dashboards.

-The dashboards help procurement managers and executives monitor procurement spending, supplier performance, delivery efficiency, and sustainability (ESG) metrics to support strategic business decisions.
+The dashboards enable procurement managers and executives to monitor procurement spending, supplier performance, delivery reliability, and ESG (Environmental, Social, and Governance) metrics to support strategic business decisions.

 ---

 # 🎯 Business Problem

-Procurement departments manage hundreds of suppliers, thousands of purchase orders, and significant procurement spending.
+Modern procurement departments manage hundreds of suppliers and thousands of purchase orders.

-Without a centralized reporting solution, it is difficult to:
+Without centralized reporting, it becomes difficult to:

 - Monitor procurement spending
 - Evaluate supplier performance
-- Track delivery reliability
+- Identify delivery issues
 - Measure ESG performance
-- Identify high-risk suppliers
+- Detect high-risk suppliers
 - Support executive decision-making

-This project addresses these challenges by transforming raw procurement data into interactive Power BI dashboards.
+This project addresses these challenges through interactive dashboards built in Power BI.

 ---